umbraco/UmbracoDocs/Reference/Querying/UmbracoHelper/index.md

     }

 ###.ContentAtXPath(string xpath, params XPathVariable[] variables);
-Queries the XML Cache for Content matching a given xpath query and returns a collection of dynamic objects.
+Queries the XML Cache for Content matching a given XPath query and returns a collection of dynamic objects.

     @{
         var newsArticles = Umbraco.ContentAtXPath("//newsArticle");